 The IoT links individuals’ daily lives to that of the internet.
 This interconnectedness between people and cyberspace gives criminals, extremists, and adversary nation-states a vector to target individuals, private and governmental organizations, and U.S. civil society as a whole, and, in the process, it has inspired a fear of the unknown.
 In short, cyber is the new weapon of mass destruction threat…

 Editor’s Note: The following article was originally published in a previous WMD-focused edition of the InterAgency Journal in 2015.
 One month after the publication of this article, the Office of Personnel Management announced it had been the target of a data breach which compromised the records of more than 22 million people.
 Subsequent notable cyber attacks include the Democratic National Convention email leak in 2016, WannaCry in 2017, and the Facebook hack in 2018.
 The ease with which bad actors are able to access our personal data does not bode well for our ability to protect our critical infrastructure.
 The editors of the Journal invite our readers to ask themselves what has changed – for better or worse – since this article was originally published.

 Download the complete edition

 | About the Author:

-U.S. Army Major Quan Hai T. Lu is the Deputy Chief of Systems Vulnerability & Assessment at the Defense Threat Reduction Agency.
-He served as a company commander with the 82d Airborne Division in support of Operation Iraqi Freedom.
-He holds a M.S. degree in nuclear engineering and is a Countering WMD Graduate Fellow at National Defense University.
+U.S. Army Lieutenant Colonel Quan Hai T. Lu was the Deputy Chief of Systems Vulnerability & Assessment at the Defense Threat Reduction Agency at the time of original publication.
+He holds a M.S. degree in nuclear engineering and was a Countering WMD Graduate Fellow at National Defense University.